hemantaph/ler/docs/_build/html/_sources/autoapi/ler/utils/utils/index.rst.txt

        **new_dictionary** : `dict`
            dictionary to be appended to the json file.

+       **old_dictionary** : `dict`, optional
+           If provided the values of the new dictionary will be appended to the old dictionary and save in the 'file_name' json file.
+           Default is None.

        **replace** : `bool`, optional
            If True, replace the json file with the dictionary.
 Default is False.